 - The sign must list the names of the menu items along with the corresponding calorie declarations.
 This sign may be placed on the wall behind the station, on a sign at the beginning or end of the station, or at another location so long as the consumer can read the name, calorie declaration, and serving or unit of a particular menu item while selecting the menu item

-A brochure would likely not be acceptable as the guest would not be able to clear identify which item correlated to the correct calorie counts.
+A brochure would likely not be acceptable as the guest would not be able to clearly identify which item correlated to the correct calorie counts.

-Are pizza calorie counts supposed to by the entire pie or by the slice?
+Are pizza calorie counts supposed to be by the entire pie or by the slice?
 Since most pizzas are ordered for more than one person to share, and they are cut into a certain number of slices, how does the law address this?